hongliangl/antrea/docs/feature-gates.md

 When using the OVS built-in kernel module (which is the most common case), your kernel version must be >= 4.6 (as opposed to >= 4.4 without this feature).

+### ServiceInternalTrafficPolicy

+`ServiceInternalTrafficPolicy` enables internal traffic restrictions to only route internal traffic to Endpoints within the Node the traffic originated from.
+The "internal" traffic here refers to traffic originated from Pods in the current cluster.
+This can help to reduce costs and improve performance.

 ### AntreaPolicy